Order of the Indian Empire: Ceasement

-The fictional characters Purun Dass (invented by Rudyard Kipling) and Harry Paget Flashman (invented by George MacDonald Fraser) each held a KCIE; Kipling's engineer Findlayson in The Day's Work (1908) aspires to the CIE.
+The fictional characters Purun Dass, invented by Rudyard Kipling, and Harry Paget Flashman, invented by George MacDonald Fraser, were KCIEs; Kipling's engineer Findlayson in The Day's Work (1908) aspires to the CIE.

 Composition

-The British Sovereign serves as the Sovereign of the Order.
-The Grand Master held the next-most senior rank; the position was held, ex officio, by the Viceroy of India.
-Members of the first class were known as "Knights Grand Commanders" rather than "Knights Grand Cross" so as not to offend the non-Christian Indians appointed to the Order.
+The British sovereign serves as Sovereign of the Order.
+The grand master held the next-most senior rank; the position was held, ex officio, by the viceroy of India.
+Members of the first class were titled "Knight Grand Commander" rather than "Knight Grand Cross" so as not to offend the non-Christian Indians appointed to the order.

 At the time of foundation in 1878 the order had only one class, that of Companion, with no quota imposed.
-In 1886, the Order was divided into the two classes of Knights Commander (50 at any given time) and Companions (no quota).
+In 1886, the Order was divided into the two classes of knights commander (50 at any given time) and companions (no quota).
 The following year the class of Knight Grand Commander (25 at any given time) was added; the composition of the other two classes remained the same.
-The statute also provided that it was "competent for Her Majesty, Her heirs and successors, at Her or their pleasure, to appoint any Princes of the Blood Royal, being descendants of His late Majesty King George the First, as Extra Knights Grand Commanders".
+The statute also provided that it was "competent for Her Majesty, Her heirs and successors, at Her or their pleasure, to appoint any Princes of the Blood Royal, being descendants of His late Majesty King George the First, as Extra Knights Grand Commander".

-By Letters Patent of 2 Aug 1886, the number of Knights Commander was increased to 82, while Commanders were limited to 20 nominations per year (40 for 1903 only).
-Membership was expanded by Letters Patent of 10 June 1897, which permitted up to 32 Knights Grand Commander.
-A special statute of 21 October 1902 permitted up to 92 Knights Commander, but continued to limit the number of nominations of Commanders to 20 in any successive year.
-On 21 December 1911, in connection with the Delhi Durbar, the limits were increased to 40 Knights Grand Commander, 120 Knights Commander, and 40 nominations of companions in any successive year.
+By Letters Patent of 2 Aug 1886, the number of knights commander was increased to 82, while commanders were limited to 20 nominations per year (40 for 1903 only).
+Membership was expanded by letters patent of 10 June 1897, which permitted up to 32 knights grand commander.
+A special statute of 21 October 1902 permitted up to 92 knights commander, but continued to limit the number of nominations of commanders to 20 in any successive year.
+On 21 December 1911, in connection with the Delhi Durbar, the limits were increased to 40 knights grand commander, 120 knights commander, and 40 nominations of companions in any successive year.

 British officials and soldiers were eligible for appointment, as were rulers of Indian Princely States.
-Generally, the rulers of the more important states were appointed Knights Grand Commanders of the Order of the Star of India, rather than of the Order of the Indian Empire.
-Women, save the princely rulers, were ineligible for appointment to the Order.
-Female princely rulers were admitted as "Knights" rather than as "Dames" or "Ladies".
+Generally, the rulers of the more important states were appointed knights grand commander of the Order of the Star of India, rather than of the Order of the Indian Empire.
+Women, save the princely rulers, were ineligible for appointment to the order.
+Female princely rulers were admitted as "knights" rather than as "dames" or "ladies".
 Other Asian and Middle Eastern rulers were also appointed as well.

 Vestments and accoutrements

-Members of the Order wore elaborate costumes on important ceremonial occasions:
+Members of the order wore elaborate costumes on important ceremonial occasions: